 Challenge number Detail of challenge 1 Lack of vocabulary and oral language skills across the school, affecting reading and writing attainment and progress.

-2 Passive attitude towards learning - A greater proportion of our PP children require an enhanced curriculum to ensure their learning is not passive.
+2 Passive or disinterest in terms of their attitude towards learning - A greater proportion of our PP children require an enhanced curriculum to ensure their learning is not passive.
 3 Many of our PP children are working at below expected levels and historically make slower than expected progress 4 There continues to be a gap between PP and non-PP children in reading, writing, maths and phonics, especially for those exceeding ARE.
-5 Attendance and Punctuality - A greater proportion of pupil premium children require additional support to main good attendance above 96% and to also ensure they come to school on time.
+5 Attendance and Punctuality - A greater proportion of pupil premium children require additional support to maintain good attendance above 96% and to also ensure they come to school on time.
 6 Parental Involvement - A greater awareness is needed of the expectations of each Key Stage and Year group and to encourage a partnership in learning.

-7 Some children have had recent traumatic experiences and are not arriving at school ready to learn.
+7 Some children have had recent traumatic experiences, or lack or previous school / Nursery experience so they are not arriving at school ready to learn.